Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for helpful discussions with S. Gao.
-The authors thank S. Kitani for providing the data of the specific heat of CdCr$_{2}$O$_{4}$ shown in Ref.~\cite{2013_Kit}, which is useful for discussions \cite{Supple}.
-This work was financially supported by the JSPS KAKENHI Grants-In-Aid for Scientific Research (No. 19H05823, No. 20J10988, and No. 20K20892) and Basic Science Program No. 18-001 of Tokyo Electric Power Company (TEPCO) memorial foundation.
-M.G. was supported by the JSPS through a Grant-in-Aid for JSPS Fellows.
+The authors are grateful for helpful discussions with S. Gao, Y. Ishii, and S. Kitou.
+The authors thank S. Kitani for providing the data of the specific heat of CdCr$_{2}$O$_{4}$ shown in Ref.~\cite{2013_Kit}.
+This work was financially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grants-In-Aid for Scientific Research (No. 19H05823, No. 20J10988, No. 20K20892, and No. 22H04467), UTEC-UTokyo FSI Research Grant Program, and Basic Science Program No. 18-001 of the Tokyo Electric Power Company (TEPCO) memorial foundation.
+M.G. was a postdoctoral research fellow of the JSPS.